 The course will foster your understanding of the industry which you are working in.
 It will also enhance your performance and contribution to the success of the team and organisation that you are working for.
 You will become familiar with specific industry vocabulary and about the key milestones in an investment process as well as investor relations.

-Anyone new to the private equity industry (less than 2 years) who is not directly involved with private equity investments including personal and executive assistants, office managers, accountants, marketing, communication and human resources officers, etc.
+Anyone new to the private equity industry (less than 2 years) who is not directly involved with private equity investments including personal and executive assistants, office managers, marketing, communication and human resources officers, etc.

 People who are already familiar with the industry vocabulary and the investment cycle are advised to follow the Foundation Course for Investment Professionals for a more thorough understanding of private equity.

 The course will commence at mid-day on Thursday, 25 November and will be over by mid-day on Friday, 26 November.
 The detailed programme will be available closer to the event.

 To view the speaker profiles, please click here

 The training will take place online.

 Course Fee (excluding accommodation):

 21% VAT will be added to the above prices for Belgian'based participants.

 The above prices also include all material related to the Foundation for Support Staff.